antoineandrieu/meteor-deb/README.md

 # meteor-deb

-Debian packaging for Node.js projects written 100% in `bash`.
+Debian packaging for Meteor projects written 100% in `bash`.

 Simple.